WillowTree1184/RazorCookieAuthService/README.md

 ## Quickly deploy it to your project
 First of all, add Nuget package `Microsoft.AspNetCore.Authorization` into your project, our service depend on it.

+Then, Copy the `CookieAuthService` floder into your project.

-Next, add these service to DI Containers, initialize the ChecksumService, AuthController and TokenDictionaryService, here is an example:
+Last, add these service to DI Containers, initialize the ChecksumService, AuthController and TokenDictionaryService, here is an example:

 ``` c sharp
 //In Program.cs